nbrasil/Temperature_conversion/README.md

 # Temperature_conversion
-Temperature conversion program that allows the user to convert between Fahrenheit and Celsius.
+Temperature conversion program that allows the user to convert between Fahrenheit and Celsius, using functions and loops.